locationtech/jts/DEVELOPING.md

 JTS provides a code-independent, declarative XML-based format for expressing geometric functional tests.
 This format is convenient for encoding large geometries, and for providing geometric test cases in a reusable way.
+It is easily consumed by external tools such as the JTS TestBuilder.
+It allows geometry function test cases to easily be to applied to other operation implementations, for testing or comparison purposes.

-This format should be used for tests which involve large geometries, or which express fundamental geometric properties of the JTS library.
+This format should be used for tests which involve large geometries, or which express fundamental geometric semantics of the JTS library.

+It is convenient to define a Run Configuration to execute the core XML tests as follows:

+* Main class: `org.locationtech.jtstest.testrunner.TopologyTestApp`
+* Program arguments: `-files validate general`
+* Working directory: `${jts-core}/src/test/resources/testxml`